tlsfuzzer/tlsfuzzer/README.md

 printed means that all expecations were met (so for tests with bad data the server rejected our messages).

-All script also accept `--help` to print the help message (specification of all the options given script supports), `-h` to specify the hostname or IP address of the server-to-be-tested and `-p` to specify the port of the service to be tested.
+All scripts also accept `--help` to print the help message (specification of all the options given script supports), `-h` to specify the hostname or IP address of the server-to-be-tested and `-p` to specify the port of the service to be tested.

 See [USAGE.md](https://github.com/tomato42/tlsfuzzer/blob/master/USAGE.md) for
-more info and how to interpret errors.
+more info and how to interpret errors and failures reported by scripts.

 ## Server under test configuration